Javivi-MR/Javivi-MR/README.md

 <p align="left">
 🚀 I am a technology enthusiast, especially passionate about software developing and cybersecurity. <br>

-🎓 Currently, I am completing a Master’s degree in Cybersecurity, while working as a full-time Fullstack Engineer at Surcontrol, where I mainly develop using .NET (C#) and TypeScript.<br>
+🎓 Currently, I am completing a Master’s degree in Cybersecurity, while working as a full-time Software Engineer on defense simulators (C++/Qt) at SII Group<br>

-💻 Although I participate in different areas of development, what I truly enjoy is the backend, where I can focus on application logic, performance, and architecture.<br>
+💻 Although I participate in different areas of development, what I truly enjoy is the backend, where I can focus on application logic, performance, and architecture.
+I also have experience with .NET (C#) and Typescript<br>

 🔐 My main interests revolve around cybersecurity.
 I am passionate about researching attacks, malware, and the various strategies that exist to protect systems and data.<br>
 </p>